electronicayciencia/EasyMCP2221/docs/source/limitations_bugs.rst

 I2C crashes
 ~~~~~~~~~~~

 Eventually, due to a glitch or unexpected timeout, the MCP2221 cancels an I2C transfer.
 The slave may be in the middle of sending a byte, and expecting some clocks cycles to send the rest of the byte.

 MCP2221 is unable to start a new I2C transfer while SDA line is still busy.
 And the slave won't release SDA until next clock cycle.
 So the whole bus hangs.

-See :func:`I2C_cancel()`.
+See :any:`LowSDAError`.

 Misc